Skip to main content

 Supporting documents

-Your documents can include:
+Your documents can include any of the following:

 • a medical certificate that covers the same information as a professional practitioner certificate.
-Make sure you ask your doctor to include the degree of impact on your studies as they may not include it otherwise
+Make sure you ask your doctor to include the degree of impact on your studies as they may not include it otherwise.

 • the reason you can't get a professional practitioner certificate or medical certificate